CroogeADL/light-threads-android-java/README.md

 ### License

 The **LightThreads** is Open Source and available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more information.